AdhithyanG/PRODIGY_CS_04/README.md

 A keylogger is a program that captures keystrokes typed on a keyboard.
 This implementation captures key press events and logs them for demonstration purposes.

 Features
-Captures key press events
-Logs key press events to the console
+Captures key press events and Logs key press events to the console